Come Back, My Pet!

 Compare with Timmy in a Well

-- A Goof Troop comic in which Pete replaces his dog with a cardboard robot guard dog after their house gets robbed.
+- There was a Goof Troop comic in Disney Adventures in which Pete replaces his dog with a cardboard robot guard dog after their house gets robbed.
 Turns out "Card" is actually programmed to let its creator in to rob the house again.

 - In Lilo & Stitch, Lilo tells Stitch to go away after she discovers that he's an alien, and that he's the reason that they were being pursued by Jumba and Pleakley.
 Right after, however, she gets captured by Gantu, and Stitch rescues her.